adrianastolfi/adrianastolfi/README.md

 - 👋 Hi, I’m @adrianastolfi
 -  I’m interested in becoming a better designer
-- 🌱 I’m currently learning HTML and CSS.
+- 🌱 I’m currently learning HTML and CSS

 <!---
 adrianastolfi/adrianastolfi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.